Ostrogothic Kingdom: Literature

 Some older works were copied in Greek and Gothic (e.g. the Codex Argenteus), and the literature is solidly in the Greco-Roman tradition.
 Cassiodorus, hailing from a distinguished background, and himself entrusted with high offices (consul and magister officiorum) represents the Roman ruling class.
 Like many others of his background, he served Theodoric and his heirs loyally and well, something expressed in the writings of the period.

 In his Chronica, used later by Jordanes in his Getica, as well as in the various panegyrics written by him and other prominent Romans of the time for the Gothic kings, Roman literary and historical tradition is put in the service of their Gothic overlords.
 His privileged position enabled him to compile the Variae Epistolae, a collection of state correspondence, which gives great insight into the inner workings of the Gothic state.
 Boethius is another prominent figure of the period.
 Well-educated and also from a distinguished family, he wrote works on mathematics, music and philosophy.
 His most famous work, Consolatio philosophiae, was written while imprisoned on charges of treason.

 In Germanic languages, King Theodoric inspired countless legends of questionable veracity.

 Social dynamics

 Population

 The population of the Ostrogothic kingdom was overwhelmingly of those who had lived prior to the Ostrogoths arriving with a minority being Ostrogothic.
 Little Ostrogothic settlement appears to have happened in Italy south from Rome and Pescara.
 Picenum and the northern part of Samnium were areas of heavy Ostrogothic settlement while the same was true of places west of Ravenna near Milan and Pavia along with the beginning of Alps.
 Small amounts of Ostrogothic settlement happened in Dalmatia, west Pannonia and some areas of Tuscia.

+Goths and Romans enjoyed an equal status in the kingdom, but there was a strict legal dichotomy dictating their roles within society.
+Goths, who were charged with protecting the civil order of the kingdom, represented the military elite bound to service in times of peace and war, and were thus given the right to bear arms.
+Romans, who were themselves prohibited from carrying weapons, controlled the kingdom's civil administration and maintained their monopoly on trade and culture.
+The dual nature of the kingdom's society, in which Romans were responsible for maintaining civil society and Goths the military, ensured administrative stability, security, and cooperation of the two peoples now bound by mutual benefit.